 Without the need for any conscious control, our nervous systems keep our body running smoothly — our heart beats, blood flows, the immune system fights off invaders, chemical reactions turn food into energy, and on and on.
 When something is amiss, our nervous systems take the steps necessary to get us to safety, whether that means fighting off an attacker, running away, or forcing us to freeze in the hopes the threat will eventually just go away.

 Moreover, just like our conscious minds, our nervous systems learn from experience.
-So if a nervous system reaction got you out of danger in the past, that’s the reaction it will default to the next time it thinks a similar threat has arisen.
+So if your nervous system reacted to a threat and got you out of danger in the past, that’s the reaction it will default to the next time it thinks a similar threat has arisen.
 But, again, just as with our conscious minds, if new information comes to light that indicates that a previous reaction wasn’t the best reaction, then our nervous systems can update their responses.

 In my case, I found that pain and symptoms arose for two reasons: It was an automatic response to some stimulus, or it was an indication that something needed my attention so that I could better deal with the perceived threat.
 For me, the latter seemed to be the case more often than not, especially early on, but I’m going to touch on the former first.

 I’ve seen a lot of reports of people recovering from chronic pain and chronic illness just by retraining their brains.
 I’m super jealous of them because this seems to be faster and easier than my recovery.
-I never tried them because by the time I finally found Nicole’s work, I was so jaded and cynical that I didn’t want to spend hundreds of dollars on another treatment that might not work.
-I’m also skeptical that just retraining my nervous system would have been sufficient for my case, but more on that in a minute.
+But I’m also skeptical that just retraining my nervous system would have been sufficient for my case.
+More on that below.
 First, a quick overview of *my understanding* of how this works.

 Let’s say someone blows out their knee running or playing soccer or maybe they injured their back in a car accident.
 When they go to the doctor, they might be told something like “the injury is unlikely to fully recover,” or that “they’ll be more prone to future injuries.”
 Or maybe the doctor tells the person they’ll be fine, but in the person’s effort to look up recovery information online, they come across horror stories of people not recovering and they’re introduced to support groups for people who have had chronic pain ever since they had a similar injury.